carab/raba.tel/site/content/gallery/birds-in-lyon/index.md

   params: {weight: 125}
 ---

-Below are some photos taken from anywhere at anytime, during my trips abroad or just next to the home.
+Public parks in cities have a whole lot of wildlife, essentially birds and mostly squirrels.
+Below are some them, taken from the biggest park in Lyon : the **Parc de la Tête d'Or**.

+Next time you wander there, take a time to listen at the birds and try to find them :)